rkodirkhonov/rkodirkhonov/README.md

 ## About Me
  Hi There, 👋 I'm Rustamjon, computer science student at Sejong University.
 - 🔭 I’m currently working on my frontend engineering skills on Frontend Masters
-- 🌱 I’m currently learning React...
+- 🌱 I’m currently improving ReactJs skills and learning MongoDB broadly...
 - ⚡ If you have some suggestions or recommendations, feel free to contact me...

 ## Technologies
-## speciality:
+## specialization:
 - HTML5 | CSS (flexbox | grid layout)
 - SASS | Responsive Design
 - JavaScript | ReactJs